 This is because the Moon’s tidal force causes the Earth – and the water on it – to bulge out on the side closest to the Moon.

 These bulges are what cause the world’s high tides.

 Pluto is smaller than the United States.

-If you were to walk around the equator of Pluto it would be the same distance as walking from London to Denver (well, give or take 56 miles).
+If you were to walk around the equator of Pluto it would be the same distance as walking from London to Denver (well, plus or minus an extra 56 miles).

 According to mathematics, white holes are possible, although as of yet we have found none.